 Welcome to the wonderful world of Shiatsu and Thai Massage.
-My name is Lucy Trend and I run Shiatsu & Thai Massage Training Scotland in the City Centre of Glasgow, Scotland.
+My name is Lucy Trend and I run Shiatsu & Thai Massage Training Scotland at 72 Berkeley Steet, Glasgow G3 7DS, Scotland.

 I’m a registered practitioner and teacher of Shiatsu and traditional Thai Massage therapies.
 I offer in person and online treatments, and also Classes, Workshops, and Training Courses from beginner to professional level.
 I am also a trained Mindfulness teacher and a doula and pregnancy specialist.If you are looking for well-being services for your workplace please enquire, I have a team of therapists and trainers and am happy to tailor to your business or event needs.